uziwif/Indium-Launcher/README.md

 This launcher was made to use old fortnite files and launch them and test development usage for public servers.
 An alternative to Reboot.
+Not open source but maybe in future i will maybe make it.
+It depends.

 ## 🚀 Usage